 YOU LAST SAID

 Giulia poked her head back out the window.
 “Aspettare!” she said, holding up her hand.
 “I soldati stanno tornando.
-Ma perché visitano il Pedrona?”
+Ma perché visitano il Padrona?”

 When the coast was clear, Malmquist left the restaurant and headed down the street to the Roman Forum.
-Cutting through the Forum of Nerva and exiting out the back, he entered the market area and from there emerged through the bookstore into the huge forum from which he had last been chased by the hostile Chinese man.
+Cutting through the Forum of Nerva and out the back, he entered the market area and from there emerged through the bookstore into the huge forum where he had been accosted by the hostile Chinese man.
 A blast of hot dusty air hit him as he stepped into it and for a flash of a second everything grew darker.
 Panicky, he retreated into the store, and was greeted with a familiar voice.

 He saw him again.
 The man gesticulated to his coworkers or co-conspirators or whoever they were.
-As Malmquist swung back into the forum’s crowd and out of their way, time decelerated.
+Malmquist swung back into the forum’s crowd and out of their way—and time decelerated.
 The bustling crowd now moved in slow motion.
-And then sped up.
-As he waded into the square, everything changed color.
+Then sped up.
+As he waded further into the square, colors changed.
 The colonnades coursed around him from white to dark until the charging purple completed its circuit and turned the Corinthian columns crimson, a purple so deep they looked solid blood.
 The massive square’s marble surface had lost its blinding sheen and was a well-worn antique yellow.
-The sculpted soldiery atop the columns were lifelike, their hair black; flesh-toned naked goddesses were likewise accented with nipples and black pubes.
+The sculpted soldiery atop the columns were lifelike, their hair black; flesh-toned naked goddesses were accented with nipples and black pubes.
 Caucasians, Africans and Middle-Easterners clad in elegant violet togas and filthy tunics swirled around him.
 Not a Chinese was in sight.
 The bookstore was gone.